csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 - The `Parse` methods we have been using assume that the `string` they are given (in the argument) is a valid number, and produce a run-time error if it is not

-    - For example, this program that you might remember from lab will crash if the user enters "hello" instead of a number:
+    - For example, this program will crash if the user enters "hello" instead of a number:

         ```
         Console.WriteLine("Guess a number"):